molds/molds/doc/README.txt

          THEORY_END

       -options
-       "davidson", "active_occ", "active_vir", and "nstates" are prepared as options.
+       "davidson", "active_occ", "active_vir", "max_iter", "max_dim", "norm_tol",
+       and "nstates" are prepared as options.

        "davidson" should be set as "yes" or "no".
-       Default value is "yes".
+       Default value of "davidson" is "yes".

        "active_occ" ("active_vir") is set to the number of occupied (virtual) orbitals if user set "active_occ" ("active_vir") to be greater than the number of occupied (virtual) orbitals.
        Default value of "active_occ" is 10.
 Default value of "active_vir" is 10.

-       "nstates" is valid for the Davidson algorithm only, hence "nstates" is set to "active_occ*active_vir" in direct CIS algorithm (without the Davidson algorithem).
+       "nstates" is valid for the Davidson algorithm only, hence "nstates" is set to "active_occ*active_vir"
+       in direct CIS algorithm (without the Davidson algorithem).
        Default value of "nstates" is 5 for the Davidson algorithem.

+       "max_iter" is valid for the Davidson algorithm only.
+       This option means the number of times of Davidson roop.
+       Default value of "max_iter" is 100.

+       "max_dim" is valid for the Davidson algorithm only.
+       This option means the number of slater determinans used by expansion of the excited states.
+       Note that Hartree-Fock state (groudn state) is not included in the "max_dim".
+       Default value of "max_dim" is 100.

+       "norm_tol" is valid for the Davidson algorithm only.
+       This option means the max tolerance for the norm of the residual vectors.
+       Default value of "norm_tol" is 10**(-6.0).

        E.g.
          CIS